 Yesterday, while scrolling through some old photographs on my laptop, I found this one of me and Munni Devi.
-It was clicked in December 2015 when I took a sort of cultural to Almora, Uttarakhand.
+It was clicked in December 2015 when I went on a cultural trip to Almora, Uttarakhand.

 I met Munni Devi at Nanda Devi Handloom and Heritage Centre that sits peacefully amid the Himalayas, supporting and empowering rural women.
 She showed us around the museum―a recent addition to the place―and took us to the workshop to meet the women artisans.
 Some of them had been working there for more than a decade!